-OXFORD NATATORIUM, completed in 1979, houses a 50-meter, 10-lane main swimming pool with a separate diving well.
-It features everything from competitive equipment for swimming, diving, and water polo to the more relaxed atmosphere of music and lounge chairs.
-With its golden sundeck overlooking the east bank of Bayou DeSiard, the Natatorium offers another dimension for the educational as well as social environment of the student.
+OXFORD NATATORIUM, completed in 1979, houses a heated 50-meter, 10-lane main swimming pool with a separate diving well.
+It is located on the corner of Bon Aire and Stadium Drive.
+It features everything from fitness equipment for swimming, diving, and water fitness classes to the more relaxed atmosphere with tables and lounge chairs.
+With its sundeck overlooking the east bank of Bayou DeSiard, the Natatorium offers another dimension for the educational as well as social environment of the student.